-You have an option to apply to join the co-op program, which is a competitive process.
-Information on the application process to co-op will be provided during the Fall of your third year of studies.
+Students have the option to apply to join the co-op program, which is a competitive process.
+Information on the application process to co-op is provided during the Fall of their third year of studies.

 After the third year, students have the option of doing a 12-month work term placement which commences in September.

 During their studies, students may apply for a student membership with the Interior Designers Institute of BC (IDIBC)

 Students in this program have an understanding of:

 - Commercial space planning

 - Codes and barrier-free compliance

 - Critical reading and writing

 - Construction drawings